SAP’s Activate methodology has five foundational phases: Prepare. Explore. Realize. Deploy. Run.

 - Choose team members that are on the ground doing the everyday work; they can answer the process questions best.
 In other words: Peter the Procurement agent, not Paul the VP of Procurement may be better equipped to answer very detailed process questions during the Explore phase of your project.

 - Deployments can last for weeks or months.
-Your key stakeholders and team members need to understand this ASAP so that work priorities can be shifted as needed and the team will be able to devote themselves to the project at hand.
+Your key stakeholders and team members need to understand that from the very beginning so work priorities can be shifted as needed and the team will be able to devote themselves to the project at hand.
 If your team members are having to multi-task and feel overwhelmed, stressed, or resentful, key processes can be missed and may not be fully identified until testing starts, which could cause major delays.
-Having a deployment partner that can guide you through the potential time needed for team members through various stages of the project prior to kick-off will help alleviate these problems ahead of time.

 2. Know what needs to be done to replace your existing sourcing software